Gasoline Alley (2022 film)

 Gasoline Alley is a 2022 American action thriller film directed by Edward John Drake, starring Devon Sawa, Bruce Willis and Luke Wilson.
 It was released in the United States on February 25, 2022 by Saban Films.

-This film is not about or related in any way to the comic strip Gasoline Alley, the restaurant Gasoline Alley in Akron, OH, or Gasoline Alley, Alberta.

 Plot

-Tattoo artist Jimmy Jayne is interviewed by Detectives Bill Freeman and Freddy Vargas, who are investigating a mass murder of prostitutes, after a lighter inscribed with his studio's name is found at the crime scene.
+Tattoo artist Jimmy Jayne owns a tattoo parlor named Gasoline Alley.
+He is interviewed by Detectives Bill Freeman and Freddy Vargas, who are investigating a mass murder of prostitutes, after a lighter inscribed with his studio's name is found at the crime scene.
 Jayne is an ex-convict who did five years in prison for accidental manslaughter, and he was the last person to see one of the victims alive.
 Eventually, Freeman is revealed to be part of a human trafficking ring operating via a tunnel connecting San Diego to Tijuana.
 The film culminates in a shootout between Freeman and Jayne in a Mexican warehouse; with his expert marksman skills, Jayne incapacitates the rogue detective and his associate with a handful of bullets, and sets the place ablaze.